palloncino/social-life-project/readme.md

 One great idea that came today is that off breaking down Social Circles by interests.

 FITNESS and SPORT
+- Calistenics
+- Climbing
-- Football, Calistenics, Climbing, MMA
+- MMA
+- Football

 ART and MUSIC
-- Salsa bachata classes in Vicenza
+- Salsa bachata classes
+- Music band group
+- tattoos